Peruvian International Airways

 Peruvian International Airways (PIA) was the first international airline from Peru and operated from 1947 to 1949.

 Company history

 The international air services provided to and from Peru from the mid-forties until the beginning of the decade of the sixties were under dominance of the Panagra (the joint of the Pan American airways and the W.R Grace Corporation).
-With almost no competition in the very low fare market of the South-American west coast, this airline could develop an effective monopoly during this period of time.
+With almost no competition in the very low fare market of the South-American west coast, Panagra could develop an effective monopoly during this period of time.